Song IV "Go quickly, little letter" | Carmen IV "Cartula, perge cito"

 Travel literature per se is relatively rare in the early Middle Ages.
 As such, this poem offers remarkable insight into a major trading and pilgrimage route – the journey itself and the places and people encountered along the way.
 The letter’s (or Alcuin’s) arrival in Frisia is particularly striking for its treatment of the issue of lodging – the need for the traveler (in the days before travel agents and Airbnb!) to find accommodation and food on what would have been a long, uncertain journey.
 It is easy to imagine why Alcuin would warn travelers off the grim merchant Hrotberht in the bustling trading emporium of Dorestad – one imagines there were plenty of unwelcoming and unsavory inns and hostelries to contend with on such a journey.
 Elsewhere there are other charming details, like Alcuin’s fear that his gift of a grammatical manuscript might end up at the bottom of the sea.

 The poem is written in dactylic hexameters, the same meter used by Virgil, and the most common form of Latin verse in the early Middle Ages; it had previously been used by Alcuin’s great English predecessors, Aldhelm and Bede.
-Other Latin poets had used the conceit of an address to a letter – most notably Sidonius Apollinaris’s Carmen 24, in which he sends his liber on a journey from Clermont to Narbonne.
+Other Latin poets had used the conceit of a letter – most notably Sidonius Apollinaris’s Carmen 24, in which he sends his liber on a journey from Clermont to Narbonne.
 Sidonius, like Alcuin, divided his poem into a series of “frames” which fragment the letter’s itinerarium (journey) into a series of vignettes.
 In terms of style, the poem is also reminiscent of Virgil’s Eclogues, a series of relatively short pastoral pieces on a variety of subjects.
-Although little in the poem is “pastoral” in the strictest sense (there is not a shepherd to found, although there is a “cow-lord bishop”), Alcuin nevertheless evokes a world of rich produce, of ‘flower-filled fields’ and calm rivers, a world in which one does not merely introduce oneself, but ‘knocks on the doors with Castalian lyre’.
+Although little in the poem is “pastoral” in the strictest sense (there is no shepherd to be found, although there is a “cow-lord bishop”), Alcuin nevertheless evokes a world of rich produce, of “flower-filled fields” and calm rivers, a world in which one does not merely introduce oneself, but “knocks on the doors with Castalian lyre.”
 Alcuin quotes from Eclogue 8 in the poem, perhaps as a signal to learned readers that he was operating in this mode.
 At the same time, there are also echoes of Roman satire (especially Horace) in Alcuin’s playful, prodding addresses to his friends.